thhimanshu/git-demo/README.md

 # git-demo
-This is git demo for project that i want to create
+This is git demo for project that i want to create.